MilanSkocic/pypec/sphinx/source/getting_started/introduction.rst

 Description
 ============

-PyPEC aims at fitting PEC data with an graphical interface.
+:program:`pypec` aims at fitting PEC data with an graphical interface.

 In terminal enter the following command: